rajitaNV/AtliQ-Grands-Hospitality-Analysis-in-Power-BI/README.md

 4. Revenue Realisation: it is the percentage of the revenue that is actually recognized compared to what was expected.
 -Creating calculated columns
 -Creating measures using the DAX language
--Using KPI indicators to show trends
+-Using KPI indicators to show trends.